nftfriendly333/topflight/README.md

       body.innerHTML = `<div class="inv-empty">
         <span class="icon">⚔</span>
         Your inventory is empty.<br>
-        Buy items from the bazaar — they'll appear here, ready to use, hold, or sell.
+        Buy items from the shop — they'll appear here, ready to use, hold, or sell.
       </div>`;
       return;
     }